 The ORSA enables the Board to assess the Company's capital needs over the planning horizon.
 The ORSA is carried out taking due account of the Company's specific risk profile.
 This includes risks explicitly captured in the Standard Formula, as well as risks which are either not captured or not able to be mitigated through capital.
-All material risks are taken into account in the ORSA process.

 The ORSA process operates continuously throughout the year, with consideration being given as to whether any decisions, events, issues, market factors or similar are likely to impact the Company's risk profile, appetite, free reserves, or other relevant matters.
 In such a case, the impact on the Company's own assessment of its capital needs will be considered and, if required, a further ORSA, together with the SCR calculation, will be carried out.
-This ensures that the Company's existing and forecast capital position and risk profile are properly taken into account in any strategic decisions.
+This ensures that the Company's existing and forecast capital position and risk profile are properly considered in any strategic decisions.

-The Company's capital management policy has been established to ensure that the Company has in place the appropriate levels and quality of capital as required by both the SCR calculation and as determined by the ORSA.
-The policy aims to ensure that appropriate plans are in place to enable the Company to meet its capital requirements both in the immediate and the medium-term and that all items of own funds comply with the relevant rules, regulations and legislation.
+The Company's capital management policy has been established to ensure that the Company has in place the appropriate levels and quality of capital required by the SCR calculation and as determined by the ORSA.
+The policy aims to ensure that appropriate plans are in place to enable the Company to meet its capital requirements both in the immediate and the medium-term and that all items of own funds comply with the relevant rules, regulations, and legislation.

-Management considers the capital requirements of the Company on a guarterly basis, and advises the Executive Risk Management Committee, through the Medium-Term Capital Plan, of any surplus or deficit capital.

-The Company prepares a quarterly Medium-Term Capital Plan outlining the actions to be taken for the subsequent year, and further into the future as appropriate.
+Management considers the capital requirements of the Company on a quarterly basis, and reports to the Executive Risk Management Committee through the Medium-Term Capital Plan.
+The Medium-Term Capital Plan is prepared quarterly outlining the actions to be taken for the subsequent year, and further into the future as appropriate.
 These actions are based on:

-- The adequacy of capital held as at the quarter end date; - A forecast of business performance; - The impact of distributing surplus capital; and - Other business decisions in line with the Company's strategic goals.
+- The adequacy of capital held as at the guarter end date; - A forecast of business performance; - The impact of distributing surplus capital; and - Other business decisions in line with the Company's strategic goals.

 The Medium-Term Capital Plan ensures that the Company is sufficiently capitalised to meet all statutory and regulatory requirements.
-The Company currently meets its regulatory capital requirement.